 A second potential dimension of market segmentation is illiquidity.
 Conventional liquidity measures are difficult to calculate for emerging market stocks because of a lack of data on stock turnover.
 Lesmond (2005) and Bekaert, Harvey, and Lundblad (2007) therefore suggest the percentage of daily zero returns as an illiquidity proxy.
-The two-year period from July 1, 1998, to July 1, 2000, is used to calculate the percentage of zero returns, $ZR_j$ , and a stock liquidity proxy is defined as $Liq^j = \ln(1 - ZR_j)$ .
+The two-year period from July 1, 1998, to July 1, 2000, is used to calculate the percentage of zero returns, ZR_j , and a stock liquidity proxy is defined as $Liq^j = \ln(1 - ZR_j)$.
 Illiquid stocks tend to be emerging market stocks.
 Approximately 50% of all emerging market stocks exhibit more than 14.5% zero return days, compared with less than 9% for developed market stocks.
-Any liquidity-based market segmentation should therefore concern mostly emerging market stocks.
-To test for liquidity-based market segmentation, the emerging market stocks are sorted into the 50% least liquid stocks (Liq-) and the 50% most liquid stocks (Liq+).
-The least liquid stocks tend to be smaller, and their median index weight $w^o$ is only 41% of the median weight of the most liquid stocks.
+Any liquidity-based market segmentation should therefore concern mostly emerging market stocks are sorted into the 50% least liquid stocks (Liq-) and the 50% most liquid stocks (Liq+).
+The least liquid stocks tend to be smaller, and their median index weight w^o is only 41% of the median weight of the most liquid stocks.
 Cross-listing has a weak positive correlation with liquidity: Of the 127 cross-listed stocks, 82 (64%) are in the more liquid subsample.